Complete New Zealand (32 Days) – From £4,210

 Prices are per person based on twin-share:

-This is the ultimate self drive tailor-made holiday combining outstanding hotel and boutique bed & breakfast accommodation with unforgettable scenic highlights and experiences.
-Board the TranzAlpine train in Christchurch for one of the world’s greatest rail journeys, delve deep into Maori culture and traditions at Te Puia and spend a night at one with nature on an overnight Milford Sound trip.
+This is the ultimate independent itinerary combining outstanding hotel and boutique bed and breakfast accommodation with unforgettable scenic highlights and experiences.
+Board the TranzAlpine train in Christchurch for one of the world’s greatest rail journeys.

 - Head up the Sky Tower for great views across the city, or explore the vibrant downtown waterfront

 Haere mai – welcome!
 We greet your flight and take you straight to your accommodation for the next two nights.
-A small hotel, just two minutes stroll to Ponsonby’s vibrant cafés, restaurants, galleries or a five minute taxi ride to the harbour and city centre.
 The rest of your day is at leisure.
+Head up the Sky Tower for great views across the city, or explore the vibrant downtown waterfront.

 - Enjoy a 2-hour sailing experience aboard an America’s Cup Yacht